 For our real hard boiled eggs we used a combo of dye, crayon and Sharpie marker.
 The paper eggs won’t dye well (they float) so we used paint for the base color and Sharpie marker for the spots.
 The plastic Easter eggs just need the Sharpies since they’re pre-colored.

 Minecraft Spawn Eggs

 First, a little info on eggs for my non-gamer parents!
 There are two kinds of eggs in Minecraft.
-One are plain ol’ chicken eggs, that pop out of chickens you might have in your game, whether creative or survival.
-These are normal eggs and can be used in recipes to craft cake and pumpkin pie.
+One are plain ol’ chicken eggs, that kind of like real eggs, pop out chickens.
+These work in both creative or survival mode and can be used in recipes to craft cake and pumpkin pie.
 If you throw the egg you have a small chance of hatching a baby chick.
 I know, that’s not how it really works…but it’s Minecraft.
 What can I say?